Polymont-ITS/pybox-manager/README.md

 #### Duplicating the Python Scripting Box

 Toutes les modifications ont été faite, on peut maintenant compiler.
-Toutes ces étapes sont implémentées dans `openvibe-python/ov-manager.py`.
+Toutes ces étapes sont implémentées dans `pybox-manager/ov-manager.py`.

 All the modifications we have made to the software are based on the duplication of the Python Scripting box.
 Since the latter allows the use of a python script, we decided to create a manager that allows us to automatically make changes in the OV code to duplicate the C++ files needed to duplicate the Python Scripting Box.
 This way, we can definitively associate a script to a box, and let the user configure it and integrate it into OpenViBE.

-Beforehand, to duplicate the Python Scripting Box, the following initialization is necessary (this initialization is automatically managed by the manager) :
- - Duplicate respectively the files `ovpCBoxAlgorithmPython.h`, `StimulationsCodes.py` and `openvibe.py` contained in `openvibe-python/Assets/BoxManager/` instead of the respective files `meta/extras/contrib/plugins/process/python/src/box-algorithms/ovpCBoxAlgorithmPython.h`, `meta/extras/contrib/plugins/process/python/share/StimulationsCodes.py` and `meta/extras/contrib/plugins/process/python/share/openvibe.py`.

- These files contain respectively the modifications necessary to use a single python program (even to run several python boxes), the addition of labels (Stimulations) to OV and the implementation of the `PolyBox` class which serves as a pattern to create a set of other boxes.

- Once initialization is complete, it is then possible to use the manager as many times as we want to create and configure python boxes.
  Each time a python box is created, the manager performs the following tasks:

- 1. Go to the root directory of the python boxes: `meta/extras/contrib/plugins/processing/python/src/`.
+ 1. Go to the root directory of the python boxes: `pybox-manager/src/`.
- 2. Create the directory corresponding to the new box: `src/box-algorithms/box-name/`.
-Then duplicate the files `ovpNewBoxPattern.cpp` and `ovpNewBoxPattern.h` located in `openvibe-python/Assets/BoxManager/` into `ovpBoxName.cpp` and `ovpBoxName.h` respectively.
+ 2. We duplicate `pybox-manager/Assets/BoxManager/NewBoxPattern-skeletton.h` into `ovpBoxName.h`
  3. 3.
 Insert the CIdentifier declaration into `src/ovp_defines.h`.
  4. Add to `src/ovp_main.cpp` the imports of the newly created files for the box creation as well as the declarations.
  5. In `src/box-algorithms/ovpBoxName.h`, replace the box name and includes/declarations.
- 6. In `src/box-algorithms/ovpBoxName.cpp`, replace the box name and declarations.
- 7. Change the box name and description in `src/box-algorithms/ovpBoxName.h`.
+ 6. Change the box name and description in `src/box-algorithms/ovpBoxName.h`.
- 8. Set the path of the script to be executed in `src/box-algorithms/ovpBoxName.cpp`.
+ 7. Set the path of the script to be executed in `src/box-algorithms/ovpBoxName.h`.
- 9. Remove the possibility to change the path.
+ 8. Remove the possibility to change the path.
- 10. Add the parameters of our box to `src/box-algorithms/ovpBoxName.h`.
+ 9. Add the parameters of our box to `src/box-algorithms/ovpBoxName.h`.
- 11. We make a small modification in `src/box-algorithms/ovpBoxName.cpp` to take into account all the box parameters.
- 12. Add the box's inputs and outputs to `src/box-algorithms/ovpBoxName.h`.
+ 10. Add the box's inputs and outputs to `src/box-algorithms/ovpBoxName.h`.

 All changes have been made, we can now compile.
-All these steps are implemented in `openvibe-python/ov-manager.py`.
+All these steps are implemented in `pybox-manager/ov-manager.py`.

 ##### Automatic data storage